pachyderm/pachyderm/src/server/pkg/storage/storage-format-spec.md

 correctly.
 Such a system would allow us to grow the garbage collector past what one node can handle (i.e. the deletion traffic puts too much load on a node).

+### Open questions

+* What database should we use for this?
+* Should we store semantic reference identifiers in the database?